 Maximize Storage utilizing Ikea Cabinets

-Because the basement is not large, standard 24″ deep cabinets take up a lot of the limited floor space.
-This pushes the writing desk out into the den area.
-I ended up using the 15″ depth cabinet offering to prioritize more floor space as compared to deeper storage.
+Because the basement is a tight space, standard 24″ deep cabinets take up a lot of the limited floor plan.
+This pushes the writing desk out into the den/ living room area.
+I ended up using the 15″ depth cabinet offering to prioritize more floor space as compared to deeper storage units.
 Because of this, I wanted to be thoughtful about the storage across the wall.
-The large drawers provide great filing storage (more about that here).
-The lower door cabinets are perfect for a trashcan and our small printer.
+The large drawers provide enough space for filing storage (more about that here).
+The lower door cabinets are perfect for a perfect place for a trashcan and our small printer behind closed doors.
 The upper hutches work perfect for storing books, awards, and baskets for stowing away supplies in the drawers.
 I love the idea that this area is serving as a functional home office, but could also transition to more of an “entertaining” bar area if we needed it in the future.

 Provide a secondary work surface that could be flexible